UriB1/Flappy-Bird/README.md

 ### Setup
 1. Clone or download the repository.
+2. Replace paths to all images and icons within the code with your saved images paths on your local device.
-2. Compile and run the FlappyBird.java file using your preferred Java development environment or command line.
+3. Compile and run the FlappyBird.java file using your preferred Java development environment.

 ## Features
 * Single-player and Multiplayer Modes: Choose between playing alone or challenging a friend in a two-player mode.